IAEA-NDS/FENDL-Code/README.md

 `update_website_endf.sh` copies the data files (ENDF and derived files) present in the repository to another directory using a changed directory layout mirroring that of the FENDL library on the IAEA-NDS website.
-An environment variables `FENDL_REPO_DIR` must be set to point to the root directory of the FENDL-Processed repository.
+An environment variable `FENDL_REPO_DIR` must be set to point to the root directory of the FENDL-Processed repository.
 Another environment variable `FENDL_DATA_DIR` must be set to point to an empty directory where the data files are copied to.
 In practice, this script has been